syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

 {% endhighlight %}
 {% endtabs %}

-Executing the above codes renders the following output in an android device.

 ![](PopupLayout_images/PopupInListView.png)

-## Show ListView as a popup
+## show ListView as a pop-up

-SfPopupLayout allows you to load SfListView as a content of the popup.
-You have to set `WidthRequest` and `HeightRequest` property for loading SfListView in SfPopupLayout.
+The SfPopupLayout allows loading the SfListView as a content of the pop-up.
+You have to set `WidthRequest` and `HeightRequest` properties for loading SfListView in the SfPopupLayout.

-Refer the below code example to load the SfListView in SfPopupLayout.

 {% tabs %}
 {% highlight xaml %}